lubricants and moisturizers… what’s the difference?

 let’s review.

 • Lubricants are great for use during sex to increase pleasure and reduce pain, but they won’t help return moisture to the vaginal tissues.
-Lubricants are thick and viscous, designed to sit on top of the skin to reduce friction during intercourse.
+Lubricants are thick and viscous, designed to sit on top of the skin to provide vaginal lubrication and reduce friction during sexual intercourse.
 They are designed specifically not to be absorbed by the skin.

 • Moisturizers, on the other hand, are designed to be absorbed into the skin, to help change the water content of the cells, to ultimately revive the skin tissue.
 The result?
 More elastic and plumper skin.